Exile (song): Commercial performance

 The song reached high positions in many countries worldwide.
-In the United States, "Exile" debuted at number six on the Billboard Hot 100, giving Swift her twenty-eighth top-ten hit and Bon Iver's first.
+In the United States, "Exile" debuted at number six on the Billboard Hot 100, giving Swift her twenty-eighth top-ten hit and Bon Iver its first.
 The song is one of Swift's record-extending eighteen top-ten debuts on the chart.
 Marking both Swift's and Bon Iver's first appearance on Billboard Adult Alternative Songs airplay chart, "Exile" debuted at number 37 on the chart dated August 15, 2020.
 It debuted at number two on Billboard Hot Rock & Alternative Songs chart and placed number five in its second week—the smallest drop of any of Swift's songs on the chart; Billboard opined that "the budding airplay could bode well for "Exile" in terms of chart longevity".
-The song was one of three Billboard Hot 100 top-10 hits from Folklore and its third-highest peaking track on the chart, behind "Cardigan" (number one) and "The 1" (number 4).
-"Exile" also debuted at number 5 on the Billboard Digital Song Sales chart.
-It reached number 10 on Billboard Adult Alternative Songs, giving Swift her first top-10 entry on the chart.
+The song was one of three Billboard Hot 100 top-ten hits from Folklore and its third-highest peaking track on the chart, behind "Cardigan" (number one) and "The 1" (number four).
+"Exile" also debuted at number five on the Billboard Digital Song Sales chart.
+It reached number 10 on Billboard Adult Alternative Songs, giving Swift her first top-ten entry on the chart.

-The song reached number 3 in Australia's ARIA Singles, Irish Singles, Malaysia's RIM Singles, and Singapore Top 30 Digital Streaming charts; number 5 in New Zealand Top 40 Singles chart; number 6 on Canadian Hot 100; number 8 on UK Singles; 17 on Israel's Media Forest and Scottish Singles; 32 on Denmark's Hitlisten; 37 on Belgium's Ultratop 50; 38 on Sweden's Sverigetopplistan charts; and number 40 on Portugal's AFP Top 200 Singles chart.
-In Australia and Malaysia, "Exile" was one of five tracks from Folklore to land in the top-10.
+The song reached number three in Australia's ARIA Singles, Irish Singles, Malaysia's RIM Singles, and Singapore Top 30 Digital Streaming charts; number five in New Zealand Top 40 Singles chart; number six on Canadian Hot 100; number eight on UK Singles; 17 on Israel's Media Forest and Scottish Singles; 32 on Denmark's Hitlisten; 37 on Belgium's Ultratop 50; 38 on Sweden's Sverigetopplistan charts; and number 40 on Portugal's AFP Top 200 Singles chart.
+In Australia and Malaysia, "Exile" was one of five tracks from Folklore to land in the top ten.
 In Ireland, it was one of three songs from Folklore to chart in the top ten, increasing Swift's total of Irish top-ten hits to 15.
-In the UK, "Exile" opened in the top ten alongside "Cardigan" and "The 1", making Swift the sixth artist in the UK history to chart three songs in the top ten simultaneously and the first artist ever to debut three in the region; this extended Swift's UK top-10 hits total to 16.
+In the UK, "Exile" debuted in the top ten alongside "Cardigan" and "The 1", making Swift the sixth artist in the UK history to chart three songs in the top ten simultaneously and the first to debut three in the region; this extended Swift's UK top-ten hits total to 16.

 Seven weeks after the release of Folklore, the Billboard Global 200 chart was inaugurated, on which "Exile" appeared at number 133 on the week of September 19, 2020.

 Accolades

-"Exile" was nominated for Best Pop Duo/Group Performance at the 63rd Annual Grammy Awards, becoming Swift's third nomination in the category, following "Breathe" featuring Colbie Caillat (2008) and "Bad Blood" featuring Kendrick Lamar (2015).
+"Exile" was nominated for Best Pop Duo/Group Performance at the 63rd Annual Grammy Awards, becoming Swift's third nomination in the category, after "Breathe" featuring Colbie Caillat (2008) and "Bad Blood" featuring Kendrick Lamar (2015).